latest update February 2025 - original post in June 2022

 Aquarius part of Eridanus

-Achernar (alpha Eridani) at ca. 20 degrees sid.
-Aquarius
+Achernar (alpha Eridani - at ca. 20 degrees sid.
+Aquarius)

-is a binary system and got it's name from Arabic and translates "end of the river".
+is a binary system and got its name from Arabic and translates "end of the river".

 Yet - another confusion - it seems that this Arabic origin also applies to the star Acamar (theta Eridani)... well, if they saw the end of Eridanus with Acamar and not Achernar - what was Achernar been assigned to and representing or was Achernar just "missed out" because of it's southern location (probably why it's also the only 1st Magnitude-Star not listed in Ptolemy's catalogue) - it would be interesting to know what people in the southern hemisphere did tell about this bright star....

-The Chinese aren't of help here, as they couldn't observe it and therefore did kind of "copy" the Western catalogue - yet, there Achernar marks the beginning....
+The Chinese aren't of help here, as they couldn't observe it either and therefore did kind of "copy" the Western catalogue - yet, there Achernar marks the beginning....

 This star is also in it's form special - it's very "oblate", called the "least spherical star" so far studied... it's said that this might be caused by it's very high rotation speed....